 I don’t know how we my folks knew them, or what their daddy did for a living, but for lunch every, we had beans and corn bread.
 I can still smell how the aroma of those beans filled the house as the noon hour approached…and now, you can too.

-Overnight, soak 1 lb dry pinto beans with a tablespoon of salt; enough to cover them; about an inch or so.
+Overnight, soak 1 lb dry pinto beans with a tablespoon of salt; enough water to cover them; about an inch or so.
+The more beans, the more water.
+They will still soak up water as they cook, so keep an eye on the water level.

 After 12 hours, drain and rinse well, and place in crock pot with again, enough water to just cover them.